Myrtle Beach Speedway: History

 CARS X-1R Pro Cup Series had 24 races at Myrtle Beach between 1998 and 2014.
 CARS Super Late Model Tour and CARS Late Model Stock Tour had 3 events each at the facility, between 2015 and 2018.

+In 2016, Myrtle Beach Speedway began opening the season in February with the Late Models in the IceBreaker.

-In May 2020, it was announced the track would close its doors for good once the season was complete as the result of a sale to a land developer.
+In May 2020, it was announced the track would close its doors for good in August, before the season could be finished as the result of a sale to a land developer.
+Meanwhile, track promoter Steve Zacharias worked immediately to preserve Myrtle Beach's major races and upon the track's closure, worked to finish the 2020 racing season.

-The final race at Myrtle Beach Speedway was held in August 2020.
+The final race at Myrtle Beach Speedway, the Sun Fun 101, was held in August 2020.
 Sam Yarbrough won the final Late Model race while Carmen Odum and Carsyn Gillikin won their respective races in the final feature race ever held at the track.
+Promoter Steve Zacharias announced the Myrtle Beach season would continue at Florence Motor Speedway in Timmonsville, which Zacharias would take over promotion of the track.
+That allowed Myrtle Beach's major race weekends to continue in the 2020 season in the Florence-Myrtle Beach metropolitan area.

 Originally, the land owners' plan was to demolish the facility and build hotels and condos on the property, but it was announced in early July 2021 that the company will not use the land for the original purpose, and the concept for the area fell through.
 Although it kept the track safe from demolition for the time being, photos taken on July 6, 2021 showed weeds and grass slowly taking over the racetrack.
-In December 2021, most of the track, including the track itself, most of the outside walls, and pit road were demolished, as now all that remains (as of December 31, 2021), is the frontstretch and backstretch walls that show the name of the former racetrack.
+In December 2021, most of the track, including the track itself, most of the outside walls, and pit road were demolished, as now all that remains (as of December 22, 2024), is the dirt of what was once turns 3 and 4. while a new resident pond was built alongside tons of houses.